jepser/typeform/readme.txt

 = How can I add a Typeform to my content? =

-Just click the button in the first row of the content box and fill the field, just the URL is required.
+Just click the button beside the Media Upload button complete the form fields, just the URL is required.

 = Which is the shortcode? =